pdidev/pdi/pdi/docs/Using_PDI.md

 ## How to deactivate PDI {#deactivate_pdi}

+### Using the no-pdi included in the currently used pdi repository

-You can use the `PDIConfig` method, which does not require to pass an additional argument at compilation but requires to add an option to the target `CMakeLists.txt`, which must be enabled through an option at compilation.
+You can use the no-pdi folder of your pdi installation, which does not require to specify a path at compilation but requires to add an option ("EXAMPLES_WITHOUT_PDI" in the below example) to the target CMakeLists.txt, which must be enabled through a chosen cmake argument at compilation.

-### Using a no-pdi included in the currently used pdi repository

-Use a `CMakeLists.txt` similar to `example/CMakeLists.txt` with `EXAMPLES_WITHOUT_PDI` for your target, then use the following:
+Use a CMakeLists.txt similar to example/CMakeLists.txt
+with `if(EXAMPLES_WITHOUT_PDI)` and `option(EXAMPLES_WITHOUT_PDI)` for your target, then use the following:
 ```bash
 cmake . -DEXAMPLES_WITHOUT_PDI=ON